ID-Mahone/ML/README.md

 # Machine Learning Classification

-This repository is a part of my learning journey in Machine Learning, particularly in the area of classification.
+This repository is part of my learning journey in Machine Learning, particularly in the area of classification.
 It provides hands-on examples using Python and popular libraries like scikit-learn.
 The goal is to understand the theory behind different classification techniques and apply them to practical datasets.

 ## Features